Production Process: How We Make a Hanna Hat

 In this blog post, we will take you on a journey of how our hats and caps are made here in our Donegal Town workshop.
-We use the finest tweed, linen, and cotton from the British Isles.
+We use the finest tweed, linen, and cotton from Ireland and across Europe.
 The colours we choose are inspired by the rugged landscape that surrounds us here in Donegal.

 The first step in the production process is the fabric selection.
 We have a collection of tweed and linen, our tweed caps are perfect for the colder months while our linen caps would be a more suitable option for someone living in a hot climate.